10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 Preparation :

-2. Add hot water and whisk vigorously with a bamboo whisk (chasen) until a foamy texture is obtained.
+- Add hot water and whisk vigorously with a bamboo whisk (chasen) until you get a frothy texture.

 Tip : For a special touch, add a pinch of cinnamon or vanilla.